 Certified Management Accountants (CMAs) handle finances within a company or organization.
-CMAs must be certified public accounts (CPAs) and hold a minimum of an undergraduate degree in accounting.
+CMAs must be certified public accounts (CPAs) and possess a bachelor's degree in accounting.
 They perform essential control functions and inform decision-makers about various aspects of the organization's financial situation.
 CMAs are often part of executive teams that develop new products and participate in strategic planning.

 |Required Education||Bachelor's degree|

 |Projected Job Growth (2014-2024)*||11% for accountants and auditors|